openbraininstitute/brain-indexer/README.md

 ## Examples

 Some examples on how to use Spatial Index are available in the `examples` folder:
-- `example_query.py` shows how to load a set of geometries, index them and query them using the Spatial Index APIs;
+- `segment_index.py` shows how to load a set of geometries, index them and query them using the Spatial Index APIs;
+- `segment_index_sonata.py` shows how to load a set of geometries, perform a selection using SONATA, index and query them using the Spatial Index APIs;
-- `example_synapses.py` shows how to load synapses from a EDGE file, index them and query them using the Spatial Index APIs.
+- `synapse_index.py` shows how to load synapses from a EDGE file, index them and query them using the Spatial Index APIs.

 Also, the `tests` folder contains some tests that double also as examples on how to use Spatial Index.